 It’s easy to change your IP address using a graphic interface, but did you know that Linux also lets you change your network card’s IP address using a simple command from the command line?

-ifconfig into the terminal and hit Enter, take note of the name of the interface that you want to change the settings for.
+ifconfig at the terminal prompt, and then hit Enter.
+This command lists all network interfaces on the system, so take note of the name of the interface for which you want to change the IP address.

-To change the settings, you also use the ifconfig command, this time with a few parameters:
+To change the settings, you also use the ifconfig command, this time with a few additional parameters.
+The following command changes the network interface named “eth0” to use the IP address 22.214.171.124, and assigns the subnet mask 255.255.255.0:

 sudo ifconfig eth0 192.168.0.1 netmask 255.255.255.0